The kinematics and excitation of infrared water vapor emission from planet-forming disks: results from spectrally-resolved surveys and guidelines for JWST spectra: ANALYSIS

-To explore non-LTE conditions, we simulate the emission from a slab of gas using the RADEX code \citep{vdt07}, which accounts for the volume density of the collisional partner H$_{2}$.
+To explore non-LTE excitation, we simulate the emission from a slab of gas using the RADEX code \citep{vdt07}, which accounts for the volume density of the collisional partner H$_{2}$.
 RADEX uses molecular data from the LAMDA database \citep{lamda} complemented with data from \citet{tennyson01,faure08,dubernet09}.
-To illustrate the effects of non-LTE excitation, we adopt $n$(H$_{2}$) = $10^{\rm 6}$ cm$^{-3}$, where water emission is not thermalized by collisions \citep[critical densities for infrared water lines are at least $n$(H$_{2}$) = $10^{\rm 8}$ cm$^{-3}$;][]{meijerink09}.
+To better illustrate the effects of non-LTE excitation we adopt $n$(H$_{2}$) = $10^{\rm 6}$ cm$^{-3}$, where water emission is far from being thermalized by collisions \citep[critical densities for infrared water lines are at least $n$(H$_{2}$) = $10^{\rm 8}$ cm$^{-3}$;][]{meijerink09}.
 We remark that this is not meant to be an exhaustive exploration but rather a quick reference to the LTE case; a more extensive discussion of non-LTE excitation can be found in \citet{meijerink09}.

-Overall, the rotation diagram shape produced in non-LTE is different from the LTE case (see Figure \ref{fig: rot_diagr_models}): it displays larger spread and/or curvatures, and it mimics steeper slopes, i.e. lower temperatures in a ``quasi-thermal" behavior \citep[see also][]{herczeg12}.
+Overall, the rotation diagram shape produced in non-LTE is different from the LTE case (see Figure \ref{fig: rot_diagr_models}): it displays larger spread or curvature and it produces steeper slopes due to sub-population of upper levels, which if observed in real data could be interpreted as rotationally cold emission in a ``quasi-thermal" behavior \citep[see also][]{herczeg12}.
+It is worth noting in this case that deviations from the LTE case become increasingly apparent at higher energy levels, because critical densities generally increase with $E_{u}$.